mscybr/IP-banner-php/README.md

 # IP-banner-php
-a simple PHP IP banner class
+a simple PHP IP banner class for repeated requests at sensitive areas.